ktindiana/operational-sep/README.md

         channels, then these values come from the estimated integral fluxes.

 ###    run_all(str_startdate, str_enddate, experiment, flux_type, showplot, detect_prev_event, str_thresh)
-        "Runs all subroutines and gets all needed values.
+        Runs all subroutines and gets all needed values.
 Takes the command line areguments as input.
 Written here to allow code to be imported into other python scripts.
         str_startdate, str_enddate, experiment, flux_type are strings.
-        showplot and detect_prev_event are booleans.
+        model_name is a string.
+If model is "user", set model_name to describe your model (e.g. MyModel), otherwise set to ''. user_file is a string.
+Defaul is ''.
+If user is selected for experiment, then name of flux file is specified in user_file. showplot and detect_prev_event are booleans.
         Set str_thresh to be '100,1' for default value or modify to add your own threshold.